-427.1 General.
+429.1 General.
 The provisions of this section shall apply to the installation or erection of manufactured homes subject to the Virginia Manufactured Home Safety Regulations (13VAC5-95) and industrialized buildings subject to the Virginia Industrialized Building Safety Regulations (13VAC5-91).

-Note: Local building departments are also responsible for the enforcement of certain provisions of the Virginia Manufactured Home Safety Regulations (13VAC5-95) and the Virginia Industrialized Building Safety Regulations (13VAC5-91) as set out in those regulations.
+Note: Local building departments are also responsible for the enforcement of certain provisions of the Virginia Manufactured Home Safety Regulations (13VAC5-95) and the Virginia Industrialized Building Safety Regulations

+(13VAC5-91) as set out in those regulations.

-427.2 Site work for manufactured homes.
+429.2 Site work for manufactured homes.
 Footing design, basements, grading, drainage, decks, stoops, porches and utility connections shall comply with the provisions of this code applicable to Group R-5 occupancies.
-Additionally, all applicable provisions of Chapter 1 of this code, including but not limited to requirements for permits, inspections, certificates of occupancy and requiring compliance, are applicable to the installation and set-up of a manufactured home.
+Manufactured homes shall be classified as Group R-5 in accordance with Chapter 3 of this code.
+Additionally, all applicable provisions of Chapter 1 of this code, including requirements for permits, inspections, certificates of occupancy and requiring compliance, are applicable to the installation and set-up of a manufactured home.
 Where the installation or erection of a manufactured home utilizes components that are to be concealed, the installer shall notify the building official that an inspection is necessary and assure that an inspection is performed and approved prior to concealment of such components, unless the building official has agreed to an alternative method of verification.

-427.2.1 Relocated manufactured homes.
+429.2.1 Relocated manufactured homes.
 Installation, set-up, and site work for relocated manufactured homes shall comply with the provisions of this code and shall include the option of using the manufacturer's installations instructions or the federal Model Manufactured Home Installation Standards (24 CFR Part 3285) for the technical requirements.

-427.2.2 Alterations and repairs to manufactured homes.
-Alterations and repairs to manufactured homes shall either be in accordance with federal Manufactured Home Construction and Safety Standards (24 CFR Part 3280) or in accordance with the alteration and repair provisions this code.
+429.2.2 Alterations and repairs to manufactured homes.
+Alterations and repairs to manufactured homes shall either be in accordance with federalManufactured Home Construction and Safety Standards (24 CFR Part 3280) or in accordance with the alteration and repair provisions this code.

-427.2.3 Additions to manufactured homes.
+429.2.3 Additions to manufactured homes.
 Additions to manufactured homes shall comply with this code and shall be structurally independent of the manufactured home, or when not structurally independent, shall be evaluated by an RDP to determine that the addition does not cause the manufactured home to become out of compliance with federal Manufactured Home Construction and Safety Standards (24 CFR Part 3280).

-427.3 Wind load requirements for manufactured homes.
+429.3 Wind load requirements for manufactured homes.
 Manufactured homes shall be anchored to withstand the wind loads established by the federal regulation for the area in which the manufactured home is installed.
 For the purpose of this code, Wind Zone II of the federal regulation shall include the cities of Chesapeake, Norfolk, Portsmouth, and Virginia Beach.